Vermont: Finances and taxation

 Vermont does not collect inheritance taxes, but does impose a state estate tax; a Vermont estate tax return must be filed if the estate must file a federal estate tax return (the requirement for which depends on federal law).

-Vermont does not collect a state gift tax.
+Vermont does not collect a gift tax.

 Property taxes are levied by municipalities for the support of education and municipal services.
 Vermont does not assess tax on personal property.
 Property taxes are based on appraisal of the fair market value of real property.
 Rates vary from 0.97% on homesteaded property in Ferdinand, Essex County, to 2.72% on nonresidents' property in Barre City.
 Statewide, towns average 1.77% to 1.82% tax rate.

 In 2007, Vermont counties were among the highest in the country for property taxes.
 Chittenden ($3,809 median), Windham ($3,412), Addison ($3,352), and Windsor ($3,327) ranked in the top 100, out of 1,817 counties in the nation with populations greater than 20,000.
 Twelve of the state's 14 counties stood in the top 20%.
 Median annual property taxes as a percentage of median homeowners income, 5.4%, was rated as the third highest in the nation in 2011.

 To equitably support education, some towns are required by Act 60 to send some of their collected taxes to be redistributed to school districts lacking adequate support.

 Politics

-Vermont is one of four states that were once independent nations (Texas, California, and Hawaii are the others).
-Notably, Vermont is the only state to have voted for a presidential candidate from the Anti-Masonic Party, and Vermont was one of only two states to vote against Franklin D. Roosevelt in all four of his presidential campaigns (the other was Maine).
+Vermont is one of four states (Texas, California, and Hawaii) that previously claimed status as independent nations.
+Vermont is the only state to have voted for presidential candidate William Wirt from the Anti-Masonic Party, and Vermont was one of only two states to vote against Franklin D. Roosevelt in all four of his presidential campaigns (the other was Maine).

 Vermont's history of independent political thought has led to movements for the establishment of the Second Vermont Republic and other plans advocating secession.

 Vermont is the only state in the United States that requires voters to be sworn in, having established the voter's oath or affirmation in 1777.
 All white men were granted universal suffrage in 1777.